Inklingo

 Nombre vs. Fama/Reputación

-Learners often confuse 'nombre' (personal name) with 'fama' or 'reputación' (reputation).
-Remember that 'nombre' is for a specific identifier like a person's given name or the title of a work, while 'fama' and 'reputación' describe the general standing or perception of someone or something.
+Learners often confuse 'nombre' with 'fama' or 'reputación'.
+Remember that 'nombre' is primarily for a person's name or general renown, while 'fama' and 'reputación' specifically refer to public perception or standing.

 Learn Spanish with Inklingo